-The Alphabet cakes are the recent trend in cake decorating.
+The letter cakes are the recent trend in cake decorating.
 Almost everybody wants a number or alphabets cake for their birthday.
 Why not?
 Look how pretty these are and not as difficult as other elaborate fondant decorated cakes.
-Now there are lots of tutorials online for these cake and boy did we spend a lot of time looking at what we should share here.
+Now there are lots of tutorials online for these cakes and boy did we spend a lot of time looking at what we should share here.

 This new treand of fascinating cakes with alphabets and numbers has taken everyone's attention.
 Rightfully so.
 Gone are the days when you would have to buy a cake pan in the shape of an alphabet or number just for that one cake.
 And who knew if you would use it again.
 Right?

 Well, fear not, for now, you don't have to buy a pan.
 You can make this cake in a sheet pan.
 Then print the number or alphabet on a simple paper.
 Cut the shape out and use it as a template to trace and cut out the shape of the cake.
 Voila, you have a number-shaped cake.

 These are usually light and airy cakes that work best with whipped cream.
 I've given you a cream cheese whipped cream recipe below but you can just omit the cream cheese and use only whipped cream.

 For the decorations? well, light and airy vanilla cakes do well with fruits and berries.
 But they are no rules here.
 So, use whatever you like, fruits, berries, macarons, flowers.

 Alphabet / Letter Cake Tutorials

 Veena Azmanov - recipe with progress pictures here - Letter Z Cake